JulietteVanTrigt/510_Seminar_EUR_Group2/README.md

 ### Research Question 2
-In this file, the code is provided for the first research question: "What is the importance of spatial- and temporal granularity in accurately modelling dengue incidence using mosquito density?".
+In this file, the code is provided for the second research question: "What is the importance of spatial- and temporal granularity in accurately modelling dengue incidence using mosquito density?".
 This analysis is done on weekly-region level and month-province level.
 First, the weekly and province level dataset are loaded.
 The code works out the province-level model but can also be used for the weekly-level model.

 Then, variables are added to the dataframe; quantiles of mosquito density, its first and second lag, and the lag of log of dengue.

-Last, the code for the three different specifications of the fixed effects are given resulting in Table 5 of the paper.
+Last, the code for the three different specifications of the fixed effects is given resulting in Table 5 of the paper.
 If the weekly-level dataset is selected in the beginning, this will result in the output of Table 6.

 ### Research Question 3
+In this file, the code is provided for the third research question: "Does a model explaining dengue incidence based on weather data outperform a model based on mosquito density?".
+This analysis is done on month-province level for the year 2015.

+First, the prepared province level weather dataset is loaded.
+Preparations that are made can be found in the Section 4.5 and 5.2.4.

+Then, the code for the three different specifications of the fixed effects is given.
+This results in the output of Table 7.
+Last, AIC is calculated from the output of the different model specifications.